istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ### Preparing the Kubernetes cluster for expansion

-The first step when adding non-Kubernetes services to an Istio mesh is to configure the Istio installation itself, and generate the configuration that will allow the mesh expansion VMs to connect to the mesh.
+The first step when adding non-Kubernetes services to an Istio mesh is to configure the Istio installation itself, and generate the configuration files that let mesh expansion VMs connect to the mesh.
 To prepare the cluster for mesh expansion, run the following commands on a machine with cluster admin privileges:

 1. Ensure that mesh expansion is enabled for the cluster.
 If you did not specify `--set global.meshExpansion=true` at